 1. Valkyrie Profile 2

 I’ve mentioned this one a couple of times, but man.
 This is so awful as to almost be inconceivable.
-And yet, it is no difficult matter to explain it.
-Valkyrie Profile 1 is a legendary game, one of the most remembered RPGs and arguably the biggest feather in SquareEnix’s cap.
+Valkyrie Profile 1 is a legendary game, one of the most respected RPGs and arguably the biggest feather, artistically, in SquareEnix’s cap prior to the existence of Nier: Automata.
 On a system remembered for some truly groundbreaking and legendary RPGs, Valkyrie Profile 1 is one of the Playstation 1’s finest, and its original copies are some of the rarest, most sought-after RPGs out there, right up there with Suikoden 1 and 2, or an original copy of The Legend of Zelda.
 So, what did SquareEnix do in the long-awaited sequel?

 Dishonorable Mention: Fallout 3

 There was a bit of a stir about the ending of Fallout 3 originally, in that its key event, the death of the protagonist or Sarah Lyons, was completely unnecessary and illogical--to sum it up quickly, the protagonist or Sarah has to go in a chamber filled with immediately lethal radiation to flip a switch, but there are 3 potential party members in Fallout 3 who would be fully able to do this task, AND are completely safe from just about any amount of radiation, meaning the fact that the ending forced someone to die was completely needless and stupid.
 I did a rant about it.